johnb-xp/Breadmoji/README.md

 This repo also contains Breadmoji for Windows, which is a Windows program that allows users to quickly and easily paste Breadmojis in Discord chats.
 <br>
 <br>
-<i>You can modify, and share them to your heart's content, preferably with attribution if possible.</i>
+<i>You can modify and share them to your heart's content, preferably with attribution if possible.</i>
 <br>
 <br>
 These graphics are largely based on Twemoji 12.<br>